 (All of the announcements will be made via STYLY’s official Twitter account and other similar platforms)

-Artists and users who do not want to change the URL of their developed STYLY scenes because these URLs are being used on an external site (for example, embedded on a particular page) can directly edit their published scenes.
+Users and artists who do not want to change the URL of their developed STYLY scenes because these URLs are being used on an external site (for example, embedded on a particular page) can directly edit their published scenes.

 However, please note while assets uploaded and replaced directly from Unity2019 may immediately take effect in published scenes, these assets may not work correctly in STYLY 2.0.

-As specified previously, artists and users should only reposition assets in STYLY Studio once STYLY 2.0 has been officially released to ensure that all of their assets will work correctly in this latest version.
+As specified previously, users and artists should only reposition assets in STYLY Studio once STYLY 2.0 has been officially released to ensure that all of their assets will work correctly in this latest version.

 Testing with STYLY Studio 2.0 (β Version)